PoliticalGraveyard.com

 Saur, Melvin Harold (1892-1980) — also known as M. Harold Saur — of Kent City, Kent County, Mich.
 Born near Kent City, Kent County, Mich., November 21, 1892.
 Republican.
 Served in the U.S. Army during World War I; Dry candidate for delegate to Michigan convention to ratify 21st amendment from Kent County 3rd District, 1933; member of Michigan state senate 17th District, 1935-36, 1939-46; defeated, 1936.
 Lutheran.
 Member, American Legion; Veterans of Foreign Wars; Freemasons; Order of the Eastern Star.
 Died in Kent City, Kent County, Mich., December 27, 1980 (age 88 years, 36 days).
 Burial location unknown.

 Saure, Henry B. — of Sioux Falls, Minnehaha County, S.Dak.
 Mayor of Sioux Falls, S.Dak., 1949-54.
-Still living as of 1954.
+Presumed deceased.
+Burial location unknown.

 Saurenman, Ken — of California.
 Libertarian.
 Candidate for U.S. Representative from California 28th District, 1996.
 Still living as of 1996.

 Saussy, Gordon — of Savannah, Chatham County, Ga.
 Mayor of Savannah, Ga., 1929-31; resigned 1931.
-Presumed deceased.
 Burial location unknown.

-SAUTELLE: See also Lawrence Sautelle Bosworth, Jr.
+SAUTELLE: See also Lawrence Sautelle Bosworth Jr.

-SAUTER: See also Kathleen Brown
+SAUTER: See also Kathleen Lynn Brown

 Sauter, August — Candidate for Justice of New York Supreme Court 9th District, 1915.
 Burial location unknown.